collective/collective.easytemplate/collective/easytemplate/README.txt

 Use cases
 ---------

-The orignal use case was help maintaining the vast number of cross-reference link lists on course modules pages.

-Possible other use cases are
+Possible use cases are

 * Folder list snippets on a page

 * Dynamic images

 * Generated tables

+* Emailing the content text on a workflow transtion

+* Emailing a person whose email is defined in the contet itself on a workflow transition

+The orignal use case was help maintaining the vast number of cross-reference link lists on course modules pages.

 Example
 -------